-When an individual concern, or incident is seen by, or brought to the attention of, a member of staff it is reported using MyConcern.
+When an individual concern, including a historical (non-recent) concern or incident is seen by, or brought to the attention of, a member of staff it is reported using MyConcern.
 This automatically raises a notification email to the DSL team in the school, who will action early help intervention/advice for the student and/or family.
 When considering appropriate actions, the views and wishes of the child are taken into account, but staff will be alert to the dangers of colluding with secrets and they must report safeguarding concerns.